Don't forget about us: Irma's desperate Caribbean survivors

 "We survived, we survived," Stacy-Ann Taylor said in a Facebook Live video on Wednesday, after Hurricane Irma hit the Dutch Caribbean island of St. Maarten, where the storm left at least four people dead and caused widespread devastation.

-Nearly one week since the storm ravaged the island, Taylor, who lives with her husband and two children in the capital Philipsburg, told CNN that people there were still in dire need of security and supplies.
+The storm ravaged the island on Wednesday, and Taylor, who lives with her husband and two children in the capital, Philipsburg, told CNN that people there were still in dire need of security and supplies.

-"We are in great need of supplies, food and water, and more security," Taylor told CNN in a Facebook message, adding that she was fearful of looters and had heard stories of people being held at gun point in their homes.
+"We are in great need of supplies, food and water, and more security," Taylor told CNN in a Facebook message, adding that she was fearful of looters and had heard stories of people being held at gunpoint in their homes.

 "It is so freaking scary.
-Right now, I wish my children could leave so they would not have to experience and also my husband and I can focus on each other.
-It's not easy here," she said, adding that the Dutch Marines and police force were doing their best to cope with the situation.
+Right now, I wish my children could leave so they would not have to experience -- and also my husband and I can focus on each other.
+It's not easy here," she said, adding that the Dutch marines and police force were doing their best to cope with the situation.

 Anguilla